froger-me/wp-packages-update-server/README.md

 - Toggle between "Require License" and "Do not Require License" for a package when "Enable Package Licenses" is checked under the "License" tab
 - Delete a package
 - Apply bulk actions on the list of packages (download, delete, change license status of the package if licenses are enabled)
-- Add a package (either by uploading it directly, or by priming it by pulling it from a configured remote repository)
+- Add a package (either by uploading it directly, or by priming it by pulling it from a configured Remote Repository)

 In addition, the following settings are available: